Transform Your Neovim into an IDE: A Step-by-Step Guide

 },

--- Show completions after tying a trigger character, defined by the source
+-- Show completions after typing a trigger character, defined by the source

 trigger = { show_on_trigger_character = true },